Foot Health Blog

 Supination can occur as a result of structural malalignment due to the biomechanical structure of the foot.
 Sometimes, this is traceable to genetics—for example, a high arch can cause supination.
 However, supination and high arches are not necessarily always connected as one can occur without the other.

 Supination can also occur as a result of weakness in the muscles of the foot, ankle, and leg or due to prior injuries.

 Excess supination and overpronation can increase your chances of developing certain symptoms and conditions—this is especially true when you fail to treat them promptly.

 » Learn more about foot supination diagnosis, causes, and treatment

 Insoles are an effective way to correct supination as they provide support for the arch of the foot and heel leading to more control over its motion.
 Supination insoles also distribute force equally across the foot and ensure your alignment is neutral—this enables the muscles, tendons, and ligaments of your feet and ankles to work at optimum efficiency.

 Once there is balance at the base, malalignment is prevented and this reduces the chances of developing associated problems in your lower legs and beyond, as far as your knees, hip, and spine.

 Best Orthotics for Supination

-All Upstep supination insoles are custom-made by the best podiatrists using your foot impressions.
+All Upstep supination insoles are custom-made by the best podiatrists using your foot impressions, which is why they are amongst the best insoles for underpronation.
 They are specifically designed with a deep heel cup that cushions your bone and limits excessive lateral movement.
 Density-mapped arch support flexes as your foot flexes, making them adaptable and ideal for supination.